xucaiyong/flocker/docs/installation/install-node.rst

   * To avoid potential disk space problems (for example, when storing popular Docker images), we recommend a minimum of 16 GB storage on each node.

 * You will need permission for SSH access from your laptop.
+* You will need to be able to run commands as the superuser.
 * Depending on your usage of Flocker, you will require access to a range of ports.
   For example, instructions on specifying which ports to make available are included in the Amazon Web Services guide.
 * Flocker's container management features depend on Docker.